heapwolf/vines/README.md

 ## Synopsis

-Since fault-tolerance and strong consistency are not exactly compatable, Vines attempts to facilitate data replication and coordinated decision making through a combination of [eventual consistency][0] and [quorum-based concensus][1].
+Fault-tolerance and strong consistency are not exactly compatable.
+Vines attempts to facilitate data replication and coordinated decision making through a combination of [eventual consistency][0] and [quorum-based concensus][1].

+Vines is targeted toward applications that require intelegence distribution such as _application monitoring_.

 ## Features